 In compliance with Capital Markets Rule 5.118A, Mr Francis Gouder is the independent, non-executive director who is competent in accounting and/or auditing matters in view of his professional qualifications and his considerable experience in the business and financial world.

-The company secretary acts as secretary to the committee, who also receives the assistance of the Endo Group of Companies' Chief Financial Officer; Mr Glen Grima.
+The company secretary acts as secretary to the committee.